Bird Hybrid Spotted In Pennsylvania Backyard Is Three Species In One, DNA Test Reveals

 Hybridization commonly occurs among Blue-winged and Golden-winged Warblers, but prior to Burket’s find, hybridization was not recorded between these species and the Chestnut-sided warblers.

 “It’s extremely rare,” Toews said.
-“The female is a Golden-winged/Blue-winged Warbler hybrid—also called a Brewster’s Warbler.
+“The female is a Golden-winged/Blue-winged Warbler hybrid — also called a Brewster’s Warbler.
 She then mated with a Chestnut-sided Warbler and successfully reproduced.”

-This kind of hybridization is a rare event but it may occur more often in declining warbler populations because of a smaller pool of mates to choose from.
+This kind of hybridization is a rare event, but it may occur more often in declining warbler populations because of a smaller pool of mates to choose from.

 Toews explained that hybridization in declining population of Golden-winged warblers suggests that the females of the species could be making the best of a bad situation.

-Toes also said that this suggests that warblers in general are reproductively compatible long after they independently evolved major differences in appearance.
+Toews also said that this suggests that warblers in general are reproductively compatible long after they independently evolved major differences in appearance.

 “It tells us that warblers in general appear to be reproductively compatible over millions of years of independent evolution,” Toews told Gizmodo.